bacf5/tenzies-game-tailwind/README.md

 Is built with React and TailwindCSS.

-## Concepts that I practice in this project
+## Concepts that I practice in this small project

 - Custom Components
 - Static Pages